Scott Heiferman

-Scott Heiferman is an American community organizer, businessperson and internet entrepreneur.
-Heiferman co-founded Meetup and is the company's Chairman.
+Scott Heiferman is an American community organizer and entrepreneur.
+Heiferman co-founded Meetup and was CEO from 2002 to 2018.

 Early life

 Scott Heiferman was born in 1972 in Homewood, Illinois.
 Heiferman has four siblings.
 While attending Homewood-Flossmoor High School, Heiferman sold coupon books for a nearby town, earning enough to pay for his first year of college.

 He attended the University of Iowa, where he began his studies as an engineering student.
-He later changed his degree to business.
-Heiferman graduated with a business degree in 1994.
+He later changed his degree to business and graduated in 1994.

 Career

 Scott Heiferman's first job out of college was in Montvale, New Jersey working for Sony as an 'Interactive Marketing Frontiersman.'
 He worked at Sony from 1994 to 1995.

 While there, Heiferman helped develop their first corporate website.

 In 1995, he moved to New York City, and started an online ad-agency called i-traffic, which was dedicated to online media.
 I-traffic grew to about 100 employees, before it was purchased by Agency.com in 1999 for $15 million.
 Heiferman sold the company just before the end of the dot-com bubble.
 He continued working for Agency.com until 2000.

-After Heiferman left Agency.com, he worked at McDonald's for one year, starting 2000.
+After Heiferman left Agency.com, he worked at McDonald's for a few weeks, starting in 2000.